akehir/fluid-simulation/README.md

 You can see the component running in the background of the example app.
 Press `p` to toggle the pause, and press `s` to download a screenshot of the simulation.
 Press `w` to create more splashes.

+## Demo
+You can find the live demo at: https://fluid-simulation.akehir.com.

 ## Getting Started

 If you just want to use the library, follow the following 3 simple steps.
 For contributing, or building the library locally, see the section on [building](#building) the library.